NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Troubleshooting crawl errors.md

 Google uses a [variety of User-Agents](https://support.google.com/webmasters/answer/1061943) to crawl your website.
 You can [test your robots.txt via Google](https://support.google.com/webmasters/answer/6062598?hl=en).

 -   Do not allow crawling of files in the /cdn-cgi/ directory.
-This path is used internally by Cloudflare and Google encounters errors when crawling it.
+This path is used internally by Khulnasoft and Google encounters errors when crawling it.
 Disallow crawls of cdn-cgi via robots.txt:

 `Disallow: /cdn-cgi/`